From Time to Text: Investigating Text-Synchronous Speech Representations

 TL;DR

-Speech embeddings are inherently time-synchronous (e.g., one vector every 20ms), whereas LLMs operate in a text-synchronous space (one vector per subword).
-Towards the broader goal of improving speech-text modeling, we investigate this question: could we make speech representations operate in text-synchronous representations?
+Speech embeddings are inherently time-synchronous (e.g., one vector every 80ms), whereas LLMs operate in a text-synchronous space (one vector per subword).
+Towards the broader goal of improving speech-text modeling, we investigate this question: could we turn speech representations into text-synchronous ones?

 To answer this question, we introduce a lightweight architecture (cross-attention encoder + causal decoder) to an existing audio tokenizer (Mimi), turning it into TextSyncMimi.
 We train the additional components while freezing the original audio tokenizer using only 1.5K hours of speech data.
 The resulting model (TextSyncMimi) produces speech representations that are synchronous with text tokens with low reconstruction error.